Legal Solutions

 Reasonableness Versus Correctness

 In modern Canadian administrative law, courts typically apply a standard of reasonableness for many types of judicial review, deferring to the administrative decision-maker's specialized knowledge if the matter involves policy or factual determinations within that body's expertise.
-The question is whether the decision, including its rationale and outcome, is justifiable and intelligible given the law and evidence.
+The question is whether the decision — including its rationale and outcome — is justifiable and intelligible given the law and evidence.
 Alternatively, correctness arises in scenarios like determining the scope of an agency's jurisdiction or constitutional questions that demand uniform legal interpretation.
-In those areas, the court does not defer but decides whether the outcome is correct by the applicable legal principles.

 Impact on Advocacy and Submissions

 Practically, an applicant's submissions must tailor arguments to the standard of review.
-If the matter is correctness—for instance, a question of statutory authority or a breach of fundamental fairness—the applicant persuades the court that the body's decision was legally incorrect or evidently procedurally flawed.
-Meanwhile, under reasonableness, the applicant typically shows the decision-maker's rationale lacks a valid evidentiary chain or contravenes some legislative or judicial guidelines.
+If the matter is correctness — a question of statutory authority or a breach of fundamental fairness — the applicant persuades the court that the body's decision was legally incorrect or evidently procedurally flawed.
+Under reasonableness, the applicant shows the decision-maker's rationale lacks a valid evidentiary chain or contravenes legislative guidelines.
 Lawyers must also highlight the body's enabling statute, any prior jurisprudence guiding the tribunal's powers, and how the final outcome might distort the legislative purpose.

-Respondents, often the administrative authority or the attorney general's representatives, defend the legitimacy of the decision by pointing to the body's expertise, thorough fact-finding, and compliance with relevant frameworks.
+Respondents defend the legitimacy of the decision by pointing to the body's expertise, thorough fact-finding, and compliance with relevant frameworks.
 They emphasize that minor interpretive variances or differences in policy approach should not topple the ruling so long as the outcome is within the scope of reasonableness.
-Ontario judges weigh these points in light of established Supreme Court of Canada precedents on standard of review, ensuring that the lines between deference and correction remain consistent and transparent to litigants.
+Judges weigh these points in light of established Supreme Court of Canada precedents on standard of review, ensuring that the lines between deference and correction remain consistent and transparent to litigants.

 Stages and Procedure for Judicial Review